 Agile for Innovation

 The problem is that we are applying agile principles only in narrow pockets instead of applying them end-to-end.
 Once we internalize the idea that software is meant to be changed, that it is never “done”, then we will realize that it doesn’t really make sense to try to define the entire product right in the beginning.
 A better model would be to employ agile as a method for learning about the problem and solving it one step, one sprint at a time.
 This is not to say that we shouldn’t take a big leap when we see it, just that we shouldn’t commit to a course when we have much to learn.
-The incremental execution methods of agile can, in this exploratory mode, be turned into innovation as we move towards deeper understanding of our customer’s problems without over-committing ourselves to any one course of action.
+The incremental execution methods of agile can, in this exploratory mode, be turned into innovation as we move towards a deeper understanding of our customer’s problems without over-committing ourselves to any one course of action.
 We can simply allow the best solution to emerge over time.

-In the beginning of the project, the product manager should be required to present/document the current state of the union and the broad strokes of the complete solution.
+At the beginning of the project, the product manager should be required to present/document the current state of the union and the broad strokes of the complete solution.
 We should know the different aspects of the proposed solutions and the functional constraints/characteristics of all of them.
 We should know what metrics we are trying to improve.
 The architect now provides the broad technical structure of the system and the architectural precepts as she sees them now.
-Opportunities for re-use and platformization can be identified here, alongside the absolute top level components and their interactions.
+Opportunities for re-use and platformization can be identified here, alongside the absolute top-level components and their interactions.

 This is the extent of up-front work that should be done.
 Now we enter the sprint cycles and keep iterating over the following steps.

-- The team (including product manager) identifies one or two most critical aspects of the problem that they should tackle in this sprint.
+- The team (including the product manager) identifies one or two most critical aspects of the problem that they should tackle in this sprint.
 “Tackling” includes giving full features, MVPs, workarounds, bug-fixes etc.

 - The tech team (including architects) deep dive into these few problems and come with detailed technical solutions.